List of Barbie films: Barbie: Big City, Big Dreams (2021)

-Following this film is the second streaming television series in the Barbie media franchise, Barbie: It Takes Two, which released throughout 2022.
-It follows the misadventures of Malibu and Brooklyn in New York City as they invoke attempt after attempt to sign record deals and get their music out to the world whiles learning about each other's families, friends and contrasting cultures.
+Following this film is the second full-length streaming TV series in the Barbie media franchise, Barbie: It Takes Two, which was released in 2022.
+It exposes the misadventures of the Barbie-named girls in New York City as they invoke attempt after attempt to sign record deals and get their music out to the world while learning about each other's families, friends and contrasting cultures.